Make-School-Courses/BEW-2.1-Advanced-Web-Patterns/02. ORM & Sequelize.js/README.md

 ## Stretch Challenges

+1. Create a seed (sort of like a migration), and use the `json` files to seed the database.
 1. Add two `weight`, `color` columns to the pets table and model. (hint generate a new migration and run it to add the columns)
 1. Change the attribute `species` to `breed`. (hint generate a new migration to change the column name)